Nana Otuo Siriboe II

 Nana Otuo Siriboe is a Ghanaian traditional ruler, electrical engineer and entrepreneur.
 He is the Omanhene of the Juaben traditional area.
 He has served in several capacities in chieftaincy affairs and held many Government of Ghana appointments.
 He is currently the Chairman of the eighth Council of State of the Fourth Republic.

 Early life and education

-Nana Otuo Siriboe II was born in the Ashanti Region of Ghana.
-He was admitted to study electrical engineering at the Kwame Nkrumah University of Science and Technology in the 1960s.
+Nana Otuo Siriboe II was born in the Ashanti Region of Ghana.He attended Opoku Ware School in Kumasi.He was admitted to study electrical engineering at the Kwame Nkrumah University of Science and Technology in the 1960s.
 He graduated in 1969 and after a brief stint as an engineer was installed as the paramount chief of the Juabeng traditional area.

 Enstoolment and rule

 Nana Otu Siriboe II was installed as Paramount Chief of Juaben Traditional area in 1971.
 He has the official title of Juabenhene – Chief of Juaben.
 While serving as a traditional ruler, he has acquired vast experience in the fields of business, governance and chieftain affairs in the ensuing years after his instalment.
 Nana Siriboe II performs several assignments with and for the Asantehene and the Asante Kingdom.
 In February, 2017, he accompanied the Asantehene, Osei Tutu II, to Seychelles, where they met the President of Seychelles, James Michel.